Vibe Coding in Product Teams: Reconfiguring AI-Assisted Workflows, Prototyping, and Collaboration: Method

 \subsection{Participants and Interview Procedure}

-Our target group included UX professionals involved in \textbf{UX design, frontend and backend development, product management, UX research, and hybrid designer-developer roles}, reflecting the interdisciplinary nature of vibe coding practices.
+Our target group included professionals involved in product design and development, including UX designers, frontend and backend engineers, product managers, UX researchers, and hybrid designer–developer roles, reflecting the interdisciplinary nature of vibe coding practices.

 \textbf{Recruitment.} We distributed a screening questionnaire across online communities and networks frequented by these professionals, including \textit{LinkedIn}, \textit{Twitter/X}, \textit{Discord} servers for AI-assisted development, and mailing lists for AI design tool communities.
 The questionnaire captured professional role, years of experience, organizational context, and prior use of AI coding agents (e.g., \textit{Cursor, Replit, Bolt, V0, Lovable}) for generating or refining UI artifacts.
 Eligibility required hands-on experience with at least one such tool for professional work or substantial side projects.
-We received 48 responses and selected 20 participants to ensure diversity across roles, organizational sizes, regions, and use cases.
+We received 50 responses and selected 22 participants to ensure diversity across roles, organizational sizes, regions, and use cases.
 This sample size aligns with prior HCI research on thematic saturation, which typically occurs around 15 participants (M = 15, SD = 6)~\cite{Caine2016,Hennink2022}.

 \textbf{Interviews.} Each participant completed a 60-minute online interview between May and June 2025.
 One researcher conducted the interview while another took notes.
 With participant consent, all sessions were audio-recorded and transcribed.
 The protocol included open-ended questions on: (1) background and current workflows; (2) experiences and challenges with vibe coding tools; (3) collaboration dynamics within teams; and (4) perceived value, limitations, and future expectations.
-The full interview guide is provided in Supplementary Material A, and flexibility was maintained to probe emergent topics.
+Full interview guide is provided in Supplementary Material A.